Alex Jones ordered to pay $473M more to Sandy Hook families

 Associated Press

-HARTFORD, Conn.
-(AP) — Conspiracy theorist Alex Jones and his company were ordered Thursday to pay an extra $473 million to victims’ families and an FBI agent for calling the 2012 Sandy Hook school shooting a hoax, adding to a nearly $1 billion jury verdict issued last month.

-Connecticut Judge Barabara Bellis imposed the punitive damages on the Infowars host and Free Speech Systems.
-Jones repeatedly told his millions of followers t he massacre that killed 20 first graders and six educators was staged by “crisis actors” to enact more gun control.
+Connecticut Judge Barbara Bellis imposed the punitive damages on the Infowars host and Free Speech Systems.
+Jones repeatedly told his millions of followers the massacre that killed 20 first graders and six educators was staged by “crisis actors” to enact more gun control.

-Eight victims’ relatives and the FBI agent testified during a month-long trial about being threatened and harassed for years by people who deny the shooting happened.
+Eight victims’ relatives and the FBI agent testified during a monthlong trial about being threatened and harassed for years by people who deny the shooting happened.
 Strangers showed up at some of their homes and confronted some of them in public.
 People hurled abusive comments at them on social media and in emails.
-And some received death and rape threats.
+Some received death and rape threats.

-Six jurors ordered Jones to pay $965 million to compensate the 15 plaintiffs for defamation, infliction of emotional distress and violations of Connecticut’s Unfair Trade Practices Act, which bans deceptive business practices and unfair competition.

-Jones has bashed the trial as unfair and an assault on free speech rights.
+Jones, who lives and works in Austin, Texas, has bashed the trial as unfair and an assault on free speech rights.
 He says he will appeal the verdicts.
-He also says he doesn’t have the money to pay such huge verdicts, because he has less than $2 million to his name — which contradicted testimony at a similar trial in Texas.
+He also has said he doesn’t have the money to pay such huge verdicts, because he has less than $2 million to his name — which contradicted testimony at a similar trial in Texas.
 Free Speech Systems, meanwhile, is seeking bankruptcy protection.

+Jones’ lawyer, Norm Pattis, wrote in a text message to the The Associated Press, “To paraphrase Karl Marx, the verdict was tragedy, this latest ruling is farce.
+It makes our work on appeal that much easier.”

 Bellis found Jones and Infowars’ parent company liable for damages without a trial last year, as a consequence for what she called his repeated failures to turn over many financial documents and other records to the plaintiffs.
 After the unusual “default” ruling, the jury was tasked only with deciding on the amount of compensatory damages and whether punitive damages were warranted.

-Jones says he turned over thousands of documents and the default ruling deprived him of his right to present a defense against the lawsuit.
+Jones says that he turned over thousands of documents and that the default ruling deprived him of his right to present a defense against the lawsuit.

+The punitive damages include about $323 million for the plaintiffs’ attorney fees and costs and $150 million for violations of the Unfair Trade Practices Act.

 In Connecticut, punitive damages for defamation and infliction of emotional distress are generally limited to plaintiffs’ legal fees.
-The Sandy Hook plaintiffs’ lawyers are to get one-third of the $965 million in compensatory damages under a retainer agreement — putting their legal fees at $322 million.
+The Sandy Hook plaintiffs’ lawyers are to get one-third of the $965 million in compensatory damages under a retainer agreement.

 In a similar trial in Texas in August, Jones was ordered to pay nearly $50 million to the parents of another child killed in the Sandy Hook shooting for calling the massacre a hoax.
 A forensic economist testified during that trial that Jones and Free Speech Systems have a combined net worth as high as $270 million.